Registration and refreshments

 - Solar, wind, and other renewable energy sources; which areas should investors look to invest?

-- Which are the most popular markets for renewables in Southeast Asia in 2019?
+- Which are the most popular markets for renewables across Asia in 2019?

 - Should investors use a developer-led approach or invest in projects with lower levels of risk, and what are the advantages and disadvantages of the different approaches?